The right-wing millionaire who may end Netanyahu era By Reuters - Up News Info

 Bennett has said that creation of a Palestinian state would be suicide for Israel, citing security reasons.

-But the standard-bearer of Israel’s religious right and staunch supporter of Jewish settlements said on Sunday he was joining forces with his political opponents to save the country from political disaster.
+But the standard-bearer of Israel’s religious right and staunch supporter of Jewish settlements says he is joining forces with his political opponents to save the country from political disaster.

 The son of American immigrants, Bennett, 49, is a generation younger than 71-year-old Prime Minister Benjamin Netanyahu, Israel’s longest-serving leader.